sainigagandeep/Credit_Risk_Analysis/README.md

 # Summary

-In reviewing all six models, the `EasyEnsembleClassifer` model yielded the best results with an accuracy rate of 93.2% and a 9% precision rate when predicting "High Risk candidates.
+After reviewing all six models, the `EasyEnsembleClassifer` model yielded the best results with an accuracy rate of 93.2% and a 9% precision rate when predicting "High Risk candidates.
 The sensitivity rate (aka recall) was also the highest at 92% compared to the other models.
 The result for predicting "Low Risk" was also the highest with the sensitivity rate at 94% and an F1 score of 97%.
 Therefore, if a model needed to be recommended to perform this type of analysis, then this one would be the clear choice.

 **Ranking of models in descending order based on "High Risk" results:**
 * `EasyEnsembleClassifer`: 93.2% accuracy, 9% precision, 92% recall, and 16% F1 Score